monica08rc/dig540/02/README.md

 Part 3: In Slack, write a blurb about a Digital Asset Management or Content Management System that you are familiar with, and how it is being used by you or others.
 Be critical of the software if lacks certain features, or glowing about it if it meets your needs.

-Part 4: Create a simple web page based on the "vocabulary.json" data feed:
+Part 4: Create a simple dynamic web page based on the "vocabulary.json" data feed:
 - Locate "vocabulary.json" in your dig540 repository;
 - Locate the 'raw' feed of "vocabulary.json" by following the "raw" button, make note of the URL;
 - In Visual Studio Code, create vocabulary.php and save to your local filesystem;